← Back to Articles

 1. Sexual Offences & False Promise of Marriage (Section 69)

 One of the most significant additions is Section 69 of the BNS, which criminalizes sexual intercourse by employing "deceitful means," such as a false promise of marriage or suppressing one's identity.
 This is distinct from rape (Section 64) but carries a prison term of up to 10 years.
 Defense strategies now focus heavily on proving the consensual nature of the relationship and the absence of deceit at the inception.
+For a detailed explanation, see our police investigation rights.

 2. Organized Crime (Section 111)

 The BNS introduces a specific provision for "Organized Crime" under Section 111, targeting syndicates involved in kidnapping, robbery, land grabbing, and cybercrimes.
 This brings stricter bail conditions and penalties, requiring a specialized defense approach to challenge the invocation of these stringent clauses.
+For a detailed explanation, see our FIR quashing.

 3. Community Service as Punishment

 For the first time, Community Service has been introduced as a form of punishment for petty offenses (Section 4(f)).
 This is a progressive step that defense lawyers can leverage during sentencing arguments to avoid imprisonment for first-time offenders involved in minor crimes like defamation or small thefts.
+For a detailed explanation, see our criminal case procedure in Chandigarh.

 4. Mob Lynching (Section 103(2))

 Murder committed by a group of five or more persons on grounds of race, caste, or community (Mob Lynching) is now a distinct offense punishable by death or life imprisonment.
 Defense in such cases requires meticulous scrutiny of electronic evidence and presence at the crime scene.
+For a detailed explanation, see our FIR quashing lawyer in Chandigarh.

 5. Procedural Changes (BNSS & BSA)

 Alongside BNS, the Bharatiya Nagarik Suraksha Sanhita (BNSS) replaces the CrPC, and the Bharatiya Sakshya Adhiniyam (BSA) replaces the Evidence Act.
-Key procedural changes include:
+Key procedural changes include: For a detailed explanation, see our criminal law guides.

 • Zero FIR: Statutory recognition allowing FIR registration at any police station regardless of jurisdiction.